 - Projected Reflections: Not very accurate on any surface but renders very fast.

-Please note that the following objects, effects, and materials are not visible in Planar Reflections due to a technical limitation:
+Please note that the following objects, effects and materials are not visible in SpeedRay Reflections due to technical limitations:

 - Lens Flares.

-- SpeedRay Reflections or reflections from Reflection Planes.
+- SpeedRay Reflections or reflections from other Reflection Planes.